-Validation - The validation of the models will be carried out in clinical environments on cohorts of patients using dedicated prototypes.
-In addition, one small-scale multicenter pilot trial, including approximately 120 patients, will be performed to demonstrate the clinical benefit in determining the optimal lead placement and pacing sequence in CRT, a treatment that improves the coordination of the heart's contraction.
+Validation - Model validation is carried out in clinical environments on cohorts of patients using dedicated prototypes.
+In addition, one multicenter pilot trial, including approximately 120 patients, will be performed to demonstrate the clinical benefit in determining the optimal lead placement and pacing sequence in CRT, a treatment that improves the coordination of the heart's contraction.

-Multi-disciplinary project - The development of clinical prototypes requires the integration of numerous multi-disciplinary tools which will be developed leveraging the complementary expertise available within the euHeart consortium.
-More specifically, we will focus on the following activities:
+Multi-disciplinary project - The development of clinical prototypes requires the integration of numerous multi-disciplinary tools which are developed leveraging the complementary expertise available within the euHeart consortium.
+More specifically, the focus is on the following activities:

-Jim M., 70 years old, survived a severe heart attack which affected part of his heart muscle irrecoverably, leading to congestive heart failure.
+Jim M., 60 years old, survived a severe heart attack which affected part of his heart muscle irrecoverably, leading to congestive heart failure.
 As the symptoms worsen despite optimal drug therapy, Jim's cardiologist thinks about implanting a pacemaker system (CRT) to optimize his heart function.
 The wide range of anatomical and functional data collected during the examinations is then provided to the euHeart system which personalises a virtual heart model to reflect Jim's conditions.
-This personalised computer model predicts that Jim will respond well to the implantation.
+This personalised computer model predicts, that Jim will respond well to the implantation.
 It also proposes an optimal treatment plan indicating where to position the pacemaker leads in the heart and how to operate them.
 This plan is finally combined with interventional data to guide the cardiologist during his manipulations.

-• To develop, exchange and integrate multiphysics and multi-scale models of the heart and aorta in normal and pathological conditions using the international encoding standards CellML and FieldML.
+To develop, exchange and integrate multi-physics and multi-scale models of the heart and aorta in normal and pathological conditions using the international encoding standards CellML and FieldML.
+Recently, euHeartDB, a web-enabled database for sharing and reusing anatomical models of the heart has been released (https://euheartdb.